 This solution is for commercial services and public safety and assumes that the long term credentials are provisioned into the UE(s) and form the root of the security of the PC5 unicast link as specified in TS 33.536 [9].

-This solution proposes that Authorization token's are used by the UE's during PC5 connection establishment in order for the UE's being able to authorize each other as the involved Source/Target UE and UE-to-UE Relay are out of 3GPP coverage and the network cannot perform the authorization of the Source/Target UE and UE-to-UE Relay.
-The Authorization token's are provisioned by the AF to the Source UE, Target UE and UE-to-UE Relay when the UE's are in 3GPP coverage.
+This solution proposes that Authorization tokens are used by the UE's during PC5 connection establishment in order for the UE's being able to authorize each other as the involved Source/Target UE and UE-to-UE Relay are out of 3GPP coverage and the network cannot perform the authorization of the Source/Target UE and UE-to-UE Relay.
+The Authorization tokens are provisioned by the AF to the Source UE, Target UE and UE-to-UE Relay when the UE's are in 3GPP coverage.

 This solution supports per-hop links setup.
 The UEs are then using the security procedures as defined in V2X in TS 33.536 [9] to establish a secure PC5 link and exchange and use the tokens for authorization.

-Editor's note: Its FFS how the token is bound to the authentication based on the configured long term credential.

-The Authorization token included in the DCR message can be protected in a similar way as described in TS 33.503 [6].
+NOTE 1: It is not addressed in the present document about how the token is bound to the authentication based on the configured long term credential.The Authorization token included in the DCR message can be protected in a similar way as described in TS 33.503 [6].

 The Authorization token's are exchanged during PC5 security establishment between the Target UE and the 5G ProSe UE-to-UE Relay in a similar way as for the Source UE and UE-to-UE Relay.

-Editor's Note: Further evaluation is FFS.
+Note 2: Further evaluation is needed.

 6.5 Solution #5: PC5 link security establishment for Layer-3 U2U Relay